sfaleron/TriPhi/lib/README.rst

 required in order to use them.

 Rather than tracking these files, which could easily get messy, frozen versions are kept in a tracked archive, ``build.zip``.
-This archive can be updated manually for better control, or all targets at once by running ``bin/zipbuild.sh``.
+Updating can be done manually for better control, or all at once by running ``bin/zipbuild.sh``.

 ----